Guaranteeing Access to Excellence for All

 Kevin Mack, ETHS ’95, is an Evanston/Skokie native with a deep connection to ETHS and passion for education, equity and student opportunity.
 Kevin has volunteered his time with Y.O.U. and recently served as the President of the ETHS Alumni Association.
 Kevin is a real estate broker with @properties, based in Evanston, and has been serving the Chicagoland area since 2009.

-Alyson Miller, Treasurer, ETHS ’97, is the Deputy Chief of Staff at the Cook County State’s Attorney’s Office.
+Alyson Miller, Member-at-Large, ETHS ’97, is the Deputy Chief of Staff at the Cook County State’s Attorney’s Office.
 Prior to the CCSAO, Alyson spent 12 years in the private sector.
 She is an active volunteer in various organizations, including the Fellowship of African American Men, and has served on the boards of the Childcare Network of Evanston and Girls in the Game NFP.
 During her time at ETHS, Alyson was the Captain of the girls’ basketball team, received 12 Varsity Letters, and has been inducted into the ETHS Hall of Fame.

 Jim Ossyra, ETHS ’74, Alumni Association Representative, is a partner with Daspin & Aument LLP, focusing on litigation and dispute resolution.
 He previously served as ETHS Foundation Board president and is a proud parent to three ETHS alumni.